 With starring roles in Dynasty, Melrose Place, T. J. Hooker, Spin City, Heather Locklear’s name became synonymous with Hollywood royalty, her career revered, her fame all-consuming.

-Authorities did not release the name of the boyfriend who was involved in the call, but added Locklear was “kicking and pushing” deputies.
+Authorities did not initially release the name of the boyfriend who was involved in the call, but added Locklear was “kicking and pushing” deputies.
+No domestic battery charges were filed against her.